Importance of Growth Strategy

 • Market Penetration: In the Ansoff Matrix, growing market share in an established market is the goal of a market penetration strategy.
 In order to increase client awareness of your services, common strategies include cutting pricing or adopting strategies like direct marketing.

 • Market Development: The goal of the market development approach is to expand into new markets with already-available goods.
 A new market might relate to a new geographic area (for instance, international expansion), a new consumer demographic, or a new method of customer contact, such as the addition of an online store to supplement your physical presence.

 • Product Development: This technique entails developing new items for already-existing markets.
 This can involve anything as straightforward as an ice cream store adding a new flavor or something as sophisticated as launching a completely new product line, such as if the ice cream shop started selling sandwiches.

-• Diversification: The riskiest growth strategy in terms of failure is diversification.
+• Diversification: The riskiest growth strategy in terms of potential failure is diversification.
 When a company develops novel items for untapped markets, it is a trailblazer.
-Because of this, it can be difficult to succeed, even though the benefits are greater if you dp.
+Because of this, it can be difficult to succeed, even though the benefits are greater if you do.

 Since the objective is to expand the entire organization, you’ll probably use certain business development principles regardless of the growth strategy you choose.

 Let’s look at some real-world examples to better grasp how various growth tactics operate.

 Even though Facebook is widely used today, it wasn’t the only social media network available in 2004.
 At the time, MySpace dominated the social media landscape.
 Thus, how did Facebook seize control?